Crane Island (Washington)

-Crane Island is one of the San Juan Islands in San Juan County, Washington, United States.
+Crane Island is one of the San Juan Islands, San Juan County, Washington, United States.
 It lies just off the southwestern shore of Orcas Island, between it and the northwest corner of Shaw Island.
-Crane Island has a land area of 0.956 km² (0.369 sq mi, or 236.27 acres).
+Crane Island has a land area of 0.369 sqmi.
 The 2000 census reported a population of 20 permanent residents.

 As of 2010 many of the original full-time residents of Crane Island have moved off the island and have been replaced by younger, part-time residents.
 The number of permanent residents on Crane Island may be as few as four persons.

 History

 Crane Island is the largest of a group of islands known as the Wasp Islands.
-The name was given by Charles Wilkes during the Wilkes Expedition of 1838-1842, in honor of the sloop Wasp, a sloop-of-war commanded by Jacob Jones during the War of 1812.
+The name was given by Charles Wilkes during the Wilkes Expedition of 1838-1842, in honor of the Wasp, a sloop-of-war commanded by Jacob Jones during the War of 1812.